abhiwand/atk/doc/source/ds_dflw.rst

 Each row holds a set of data.

 To import CSV data you need a :term:`schema` defining the structure of your data.
 Schemas are constructed as a list of tuples, each defining a column in the database, each tuple being composed of a string and a data type.
-The string is the name of the column (see :ref:`Valid Data Types <valid_data_types>`).
+The string is the name of the column, and the data type must be valid (see :ref:`Valid Data Types <valid_data_types>`).
+Unicode characters should not be used in column names.
 The order of the columns in the schema must match the order of columns in the data.

 Let's start with a file *Data.csv* whose contents look like this::